codefellows/seattle-iOS-401d8/04-github-client/class-19/README.md

 # Assignment Overview: Lab for Class 19 - GoGoGitHub

 ## Announcements:
-* Make sure to look at the CD assignments on Canvas in preparation for tomorrow.
-One of these, is that Brandy has asked, to avoid bogging down the printer, to bring in 20 copies of your BEST resume.
+> Make sure to look at the Career Development assignment on Canvas in preparation for tomorrow.

 ## Project Planning Stage
 > Your project plan document must be uploaded, via a canvas submission, by 1 designated member of your group.
 Some stuff scribbled on a whiteboard, or a photo of some stuff scribbled on a whiteboard, is not sufficient.